edwinlock/edwinlock.com/contact.md

 ## Get in touch

 If you have any questions about my work, please get in touch and I'll get back to you as soon as I can.
-I am always open to collaborations.

 Email me at [{{ site.email }}](mailto:{{site.email}}) or fill in the form below.